Under pressure, British PM vows 'massive' increase in coronavirus tests

 British Prime Minister Boris Johnson promised to ramp up coronavirus testing after his government faced criticism for being slower than some European peers to roll out mass checks for front-line health workers and the population.

-Johnson's message, posted on Twitter on Wednesday evening, followed pledges from his ministers to accelerate both antibody and antigen testing in the days ahead after a slew of sometimes contradictory statements on numbers already checked.
-Antibody tests detect signs of an immune response while antigen tests detect whether the coronavirus is present.
+Johnson's message, posted on Twitter on Wednesday evening, followed pledges from his ministers to accelerate both antibody and antigen testing in days ahead after a slew of sometimes contradictory statements on numbers already checked.
+Health Minister Matt Hancock, who has also been in isolation after testing positive, will announce additional testing measures on Thursday, Johnson's spokesman said.

 While Germany has been testing about 500,000 people a week, Britain's current capacity is about 13,000 a day, a figure the government said it was aiming to double by mid-April.
 As of 0800 GMT on April 1, 152,979 people in the United Kingdom had been tested, of which 29,474 were confirmed positive.
 Deaths rose 31% to 2,352 as of 1600 GMT on March 31.

 More than half of Britons think Johnson's government was too slow to order a lockdown, an Ipsos MORI poll showed.
-'DEFEATING THE VIRUS'
+"EVERYBODY FRUSTRATED"

 Tests are essential for both fighting the virus and nursing the economy back to health after what is expected to be the worst quarter in around a century.
 Testing frontline health staff allows those with immunity to return to work while broader testing of the population would allow tens of millions of idled workers back to work.